AgoraIO/API-Examples-Web/README.md

 3. Run the following command to start the project.

-   > You must use the channel ID that is used to generate the token.
+   > The channel name must be the same as the channel ID used to generate the token.

    ```shell
    npm run dev